 What nice things were said today about my teaching.
 This by a former Principal.
 "Rosemary was a very dedicated teacher with good moral values and a passion for teaching.
 She was always prepared for class, punctual, responsible and was able to motivate children to learn.
 She was also very creative in her approach and the children were drawn to her.
 I was very fortunate to have her ... in both programs I have supervised.
 The students and their parents respected her and learned a lot under her leadership.
 I would highly recommend Rosemary ...
 She is a team player who sets high standards for herself and is a hard worker.
 She would be a valuable addition to your program."

 I thought I'd write a bit about why I chose to sign up on WyzAnt.
 When I was attending Penn State, I became disillusioned with the art instruction available at universities.
 To me, it seemed that the curricula were heavy on theory (what is art, why do people make art, and a personal artistic voice) and unconscionably light on technique!
 Now, I don't want to short-sell my instructors in any sense.
 They did a fantastic job within the expectations of their field and the university, and they are my examples for how to effectively communicate artistic ideas.
 Wherever I looked in the mainstream art-education universe I saw a huge gap in the teaching; students never really learned how to observe nature and faithfully record their observations!
 Technique, as it pertains to drawing and painting the way I teach, can be defined as "the physical and mental skills with which an artist translates their understanding of the observed world into a work of art."
-I found that I had to... read more
+I found that... read more

 I thought I'd offer you a free lesson while you are trying to choose a teacher.
 This art lesson can take several weeks but you will find out all sorts of things about yourself as an artist by doing it.
 Art lessons can be intimidating and scary or it can be fun.
 This art project is fun once you get past the mixing part.
 If you hire me, I'll meet with you and give you a lesson to complete before our next meeting.
 I will refer you to websites, books, etc. that will help in furthering your skills, but practice, practice, practice is the rule here.
 You can see a hundred demonstrations and videos, but you will only out do your last personal best by practicing.
 The tutoring can supplement what you are doing in school, or can be the only thing you are doing right now.
 Let me know what your goals are.
 One of my favorite ways to paint is to blow up a flower, like Georgia O'Keeffe did.
 There is no telling what I will get when I interpret a flower in this way.
 I have done 4 so far... read more

 There is a misperception in many people's minds concerning creativity.
 It is the belief that a child who looks at the world and can codify it into "drawings" that roughly resemble people or animals is somehow more advanced than the child who refuses to do so.
 In my opinion, and in the opinions of many creative people (Leo Buscaglia, for one), being able to draw a green lollipop on a brown stick and call it a tree is actually a stunting of the creative impulse, because it causes the mind to cease seeing things as they are, and breaks down the experience of the world into a series of hieroglyphic images, instead of the 3-dimensional, ever-changing world that becomes more colorful, more meaningful the more one sees.
 Asking a child to "learn to draw people and animals" in the usual, codified manner may seem to be a step towards art, but in reality, it is a step backwards.
-It encourages him NOT to see, NOT to be artistic, but to conform to politically correct norms for what... read more
+It encourages him NOT to see, NOT to be artistic, but to conform to politically correct... read more

 It's time for summer fun!
 I am now taking reservations for summer fun art classes.
 Summer fun art classes are open to all ages, but students will be grouped age appropriately.
 Art classes will be in sculpting, painting (watercolors and acrylics), drawing, batik, collage, crafts (for the younger artists), and art history (this meets at a local art museum).
 All classes (except art history) will meet here in Orlando, either on my deck which looks out over the lake, or out by the lake.
 Students will be responsible for all supplies.
 Craft supplies, for some classes, will be provided by the teacher.
 Models, for posing, will be provided by the teacher, from time to time.
 Firing, for the sculpting class, will be arranged by the teacher at a discount rate.